If you want to write well-researched essays about work, check out our guide of helpful essay examples and writing prompts for this topic.

-Creating fun and happy workplace may seem impossible.
+Creating a fun and happy workplace may seem impossible.
 But there has been a flurry of efforts in the corporate world to keep workers happy.
 Why?
 To make them more productive.
-So for your essay, gather research on what practices companies and policy-makers should adopt to help workers find meaning in their jobs.
+So, for your essay, gather research on what practices companies and policy-makers should adopt to help workers find meaning in their jobs.
 For example, how often should salary increases occur?
-You may also focus on what forces drive people to quit jobs that rake in big money.
+You may also focus on what drives people to quit jobs that raise money.
 If it’s not the financial package that makes them satisfied, what does?
 Discuss these questions with your readers for a compelling essay.

 6. Motivating People at Work

 Motivation could scale up workers’ productivity, efficiency, and ambition for higher positions and a longer tenure in your company.
 Knowing which method of motivation best suits your employees requires direct managers to know their people and find their potential source of intrinsic motivation.
 For example, managers should be able to tell whether employees are having difficulties with their tasks to the point of discouragement or find the task too easy to boredom.